vrysev/yumrush/CICD-SETUP.md

 5. Name it "GitHub Actions" and select the `main` branch
 6. Copy the generated URL and save it as the `RENDER_DEPLOY_HOOK` secret in GitHub

-### 3. Obtaining Vercel Tokens
+### 3. Setting Up Vercel Deployment

+For frontend deployment, we use Vercel's built-in GitHub integration:

-1. Sign in to your Vercel account
+1. Create a Vercel account at [vercel.com](https://vercel.com) if you don't have one
-2. Navigate to `Settings > Tokens`
-3. Click `Create Token`
-4. Name it "GitHub Actions" and set `Full Account` access
-5. Copy the token and save it as the `VERCEL_TOKEN` secret in GitHub

-### 4. Getting Vercel Project and Organization IDs

-1. Install Vercel CLI: `npm i -g vercel`
-2. Login to your account: `vercel login`
-3. Navigate to your project's frontend directory and run: `vercel link`
-4. After linking, check the `.vercel/project.json` file
-5. In this file, you'll find `orgId` and `projectId`
-6. Save them as `VERCEL_ORG_ID` and `VERCEL_PROJECT_ID` secrets in GitHub

-**Note:** During the first deployment, Vercel CLI may request to create project configuration in the repository.
-If you encounter errors in GitHub Actions, try deploying locally using `vercel` from the frontend directory first to create all necessary configuration files.
+2. Go to the Vercel dashboard and click "Add New..." → "Project"
+3. Select your GitHub repository
+4. Configure project settings:
+   - Framework Preset: `Vite`
+   - Root Directory: `frontend`
+   - Build Command: `npm run build`
+   - Output Directory: `dist`
+5. Add environment variables if needed:
+   - `VITE_API_URL`: URL of your backend on Render (e.g., https://yumrush-backend.onrender.com)
+6. Click "Deploy"

+Vercel will automatically deploy your frontend whenever changes are pushed to the main branch.
+This approach is much more reliable than using GitHub Actions for Vercel deployment.

 ## Verifying CI/CD Setup

-After setting up all secrets and pushing to the `main` branch, you should see the GitHub Actions workflow start:
+After setting up the GitHub integration for Vercel and the webhook for Render:

+1. Push a change to the `main` branch
-1. Go to the `Actions` section of your repository
+2. Go to the `Actions` section of your GitHub repository
-2. You should see the "YumRush CI/CD Pipeline" workflow running
+3. You should see the "YumRush CI/CD Pipeline" workflow running
-3. After successful completion, your application will be automatically deployed:
-   - Frontend to Vercel
+4. After successful test completion:
+   - The Render webhook will be triggered to deploy the backend
+   - Vercel will automatically detect the push and deploy the frontend

+5. Check deployment status:
-   - Backend to Render
+   - Backend: Go to your Render dashboard to monitor deployment
+   - Frontend: Go to your Vercel dashboard to monitor deployment

 ## Deployment Monitoring